 Including Spouses and Children in the DV Application

-To ensure that your spouse and children are eligible for derivative green cards, you need to include them in your one and only Diversity Visa application that you are allowed to file with the US Department of State.
+To ensure your spouse and children are eligible for derivative green cards, include them in your one and only Diversity Visa application filed with the U.S. Department of State.
 The following is what you need to know:

 Inclusive Information